Age of Mythology: The Titans: Atlanteans

 A new unit, the Oracle, is introduced on the side of the Atlanteans.
-With a line of sight that expands when he stands still and a researchable ability to pick up relics, he can be very effective in the early game, but he only has an attack if upgraded to hero.
+With a line of sight that expands when he stands still and a researchable ability to pick up relics, he can be very effective in the early game, but he only has one attack if upgraded to hero.

 Most Atlantean human units can be transformed into heroes (including Citizens), which become a little bit better at everything they do.
 Myth Units, Naval Units, Siege Units, and Titans are the exceptions.
 As well as being strong against Myth Units, Atlantean heroes retain their own strengths and weaknesses, so, for example, Murmillo heroes are still weak against archers and strong against cavalry.

 Titan/god powers

 Titan worshippers have special powers, such as Kronos' ability to move buildings from one location on the map to another, or Oranos' Sky Passages, which allow instant unit transportation across the map.
 This can significantly affect the gameplay of older maps designed for Age of Mythology pre-expansion, as areas of maps that were inaccessible become accessible.
 The Earth entity Gaia has the ability to grow lush from buildings, preventing enemy players from constructing buildings nearby, as well as providing a small healing effect to said buildings.
 Other, lesser god powers are available to the Atlanteans at any time during the game.
 Unlike the other civilizations, the Atlanteans can use certain god powers multiple times.
 Some, like Gaia's Forest, cause a new forest to generate, which provides a far more effective wall that only villagers (or forest fires or colossi) can break through.
 These too may alter gameplay on older maps.